Maternal-Fetal Medicine at RWJBarnabas Health

 Pregnancy and Obesity

-Obesity may contribute to a higher risk of complications during pregnancy.
-Women who are obese may be at greater risk for preeclampsia and gestational diabetes.
-The chances of a stillbirth or need for caesarean delivery are higher.
-Obesity is associated with increased use of health care service and longer hospital stays for delivery.
+Obesity may cause or worsen complications during pregnancy.
+Women who are obese may be at greater risk for preeclampsia, hypertension and gestational diabetes.
+The chances of a stillbirth are higher, as is the potential need for a caesarean delivery.
+Obese mothers may also require longer hospital stays after delivery.

 Gestational Diabetes